modip-org/spec/format_spec.md

 ### `id`

 The ID of the Project.
 There is no standard or required format on how to store an ID, other than it CANNOT include spaces.
 It may be a slug, UUID, random number, or other method of storing IDs.
 It is RECOMMENDED that IDs are not tied to the name of a project.

+This field CAN ONLY contain the following characters:
+- Lowercase and capital letters from A through Z
+- Numbers 0 through 9
+- Underscores (Unicode U+005F)
+- Hyphen (Unicode U+002D)

+Any other characters CANNOT be used, including special characters like newlines and spaces.

+**TODO: Limited character set - good or bad?**

 ---